fractal-bootcamp/samcrider.boilerplate-script/file_generator/source_files/viteExpressClerkReadme.txt

 #### To connect to your backend:
 1. Add your backend's url to the frontend .env file
-2. Make sure you include '/api' in the backend url in the .env file
-3. Add this to your package.json: "proxy": "backend url",
+2. Add this to your package.json: "proxy": "backend url",

 ## Backend
 #### To run backend: